huntdatacenter/docs/docs/coordination/services-model.md

 ### New services model

-We are introducing a new [services specifications](/services/specifications/) with the intention to increase the predictability and to tune expectations of available services.
+We are introducing new [services specifications](/services/specifications/) with the intention to increase the predictability and to tune expectations of available services.
 The document is attached to the services agreement and includes the following service categories:

 ![HUNT Cloud services](./services/images/hunt-cloud-services.png "HUNT Cloud services")

-The services specifications includes three new [data space subscription levels](/services/overview/#data-space) named by colors.
+The services specifications include three new [data space subscription levels](/services/overview/#data-space) named by colors.
 These differ in their individual service availability, resource prioritization, costs for individual resources etc. In short,

 ![Data space subscription levels](./services/images/hunt-cloud-data-space-subscriptions.png "HUNT Cloud data space subscription levels")

 * The **WHITE** data space subscription is intended to help small research groups into scientific cloud computing.

-* The **ORANGE** data space subscription is intended to help medium sized research groups and small center manage their portfolio of labs and benefit from volume discounts of storage.
+* The **ORANGE** data space subscription is intended to help medium sized research groups and small centers manage their portfolio of labs and benefit from volume discounts of storage.

 * The **BLUE** data space subscription is intended to help large research groups and centers benefit from unified portfolio management, volume discounts on storage, cost-effective access to community resources (BLUE machines) and participation in our continuous development.